18F/API-Usability-Testing/index.md

 title: "Home"
 ---

-If you want people to use your API, it needs to be usable.
+### Make usable APIs

-We want to help you build better gov APIs.
+We help federal agencies build better APIs.
 Our two GSA programs - ([18F](https://18f.gsa.gov/) and the [DigitalGov User Experience Program](https://www.digitalgov.gov/resources/digitalgov-user-experience-program/)) - use real customer feedback and User Experience expertise to help reduce errors, simplify work-flow and increase customer use of your API.
+We teach you to conduct simple, easy usability evalutions and solve important problems.
+Because if you want people to use your API, it *needs* to be usable.

 ### Our Goals